“Will you help me with my research?” – Professor Willow

 You can learn more about the different forensic insights I’ve gained from my research on Pokémon GO by watching my recorded webinar via the SANS Institute (login required), or checking out the slides from the presentation here.

-If you would like to take a look at the script we’ve created, please follow the link below for a free download.
+If you would like to take a look at the script we’ve created, please fill out the form below for a free download.